CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/010-requirements.md

 The first thing you need to do to run CluedIn locally is to get access to CluedIn Azure Container Registry (ACR).

-**Important!** Only our partners and customers can get access to CluedIn ACR.
-If you are not our partner or customer, consider becoming one.
-Discover the benefits and advantages of being our partner [here](https://www.cluedin.com/become-a-partner).

 **To get access to CluedIn ACR**

 1. Fill in and submit the [form](https://forms.office.com/pages/responsepage.aspx?id=YSiu9fyznUSp50nBTQEawIEsLHex0dtAnRBIgXFdeu5UQ0ZFWU0wUFI4N1lDMkRRSFpPSUg2QjdSWCQlQCN0PWcu).

-    In the form, you need to specify the type of usage that you need: **Production** (deploying CluedIn in a live environment) and/or **Early Access** (exploring CluedIn or creating extensions for the product).
+    In the form, you need to specify the purposes for which you would like to use CluedIn: **Production** (deploying CluedIn in a live environment) and/or **Testing & development** (exploring CluedIn or creating extensions for the product).

     You must have a valid production license to request production access.